Graphiiz/low-rank-factorization/README.md

 # low-rank-factorization
 ## Pretrained weight
 - You can get the pretrained weight of VGG11, VGG13 and VGG16 from https://github.com/huyvnphan/PyTorch_CIFAR10.
+- Put the directory of pretrained weights and model from the link[https://github.com/huyvnphan/PyTorch_CIFAR10] above in the same directory.
+Ex. /low-rank-factorization/Downloaded_pretrained_weigth_and_model

 ## How to run the code
 ### Compress model with fine-tuning